Tejan-Das/Voice-AI-Assistant/README.md

 ## Example Voice Commands

 * "Hello"
+* "Who created you,ok thanks,how are you,what can you do,ok bye"
+* "Tell me date/time"
 * "What is Artificial Intelligence"
 * "Who is Elon Musk"
 * "Weather in Karachi"